jennvheb/processmining_lab/README.md

 The webservice is a project of the lab "Implementation of Process Mining Algorithms: Transformative Business Knowledge" at the Technical University Munich.

+The folder data which contains xes-files that can be used as test inputs are owned by the Chair of Information Systems and Business Process Management at the Technical University of Munich.